 This committee shall publish guidelines for departmental tenure and promotion criteria and procedures, approve departmental tenure and promotion criteria and procedures, review all tenure and promotion cases, and make tenure and promotion recommendations to the president.
 It shall be composed of twenty-four tenured full professors, fifteen elected by the faculty and nine appointed by the president.
-No more than three elected members may be from any single college or school except the College of Liberal Arts, which may have up to six elected members.
+No more than three elected members may be from any single college or school except the College of Arts and Sciences, which may have up to nine elected members.
+Of the nine appointed members, no more than two may be chosen from any single college or school.

-The elected members shall be nominated by a committee composed of the members of the Faculty Advisory Committee, the Faculty Welfare Committee, and the eight persons completing their terms on the Tenure and Promotions Committee.
+The elected members shall be nominated by a committee composed of the members of the Faculty Senate Steering Committee, and the eight persons completing their terms on the Tenure and Promotions Committee.
 The nominating committee shall nominate a slate of ten, from which the voting members of the faculty shall elect five persons.
 Each voting faculty member may vote for up to five nominees.
 No person shall serve more than three years consecutively, and no department chair, assistant or associate dean, or dean shall be a member of the committee.